Choosing New HVAC Equipment and Getting It Installed Properly

 Start by learning some energy-ratings lingo:

-- Furnaces (both gas and oil) are rated by annual fuel utilization efficiency (AFUE).
+- Gas furnaces are rated by annual fuel utilization efficiency (AFUE).
 AFUE ratings for new furnaces range from 80 to about 98, higher being more efficient.
 Simply said, a furnace with an AFUE rating of 90 uses 90 percent of its fuel efficiently and wastes 10 percent.

 - The efficiency of air-source heat pumps in heating mode is measured by heating seasonal performance factor (HSPF).
 New heat pumps range from 8.8 to about 10.5, higher being more efficient.